mingwho/minghugo/content/posts/learn-vim.md

 Vim adventures is an interactive game with beautiful UI that teaches you Vim.
 As I was starting off, trying to remember `hjkl` to move the cursor was very challenging.
-Vim adventures really helped me build muscle memory as I had to use them to get the key and open treasure boxes.
+Vim adventures really helped me build muscle memory as I had to use them to navigate the map and open treasure boxes.
 The first few sections of the game are free, and the remaining ones are paid.
 Nevertheless, it is a very entertaining and educational game.
 {{< figure src="/images/vim-adventures.jpeg" >}}